 The things that people are willing to say and do to each other is nearly incomprehensible.
 Politics have become toxic.
-The entitlement mentality has gripped us all.
 Disagreements are now equated to brazen declarations of bigotry.
 Civil discourse is a thing of the past.
-This isn’t confined to headline type issues either.
-Go to a college football game in the fall and see how hateful and cruel people can be.
-I’ve seen grown men unleash profanity-laced tirades against little girls because they were rooting for the wrong team.
 Anger (the fruit of hate) is almost palpable today.
 Where does this come from?

 Enter guilt and shame.

 Cain loved farming.
 Maybe too much.
-There is no way to know exactly why God rejected his offering but when he received his punishment from God for murdering Abel he cried out “My punishment is greater than I can bear” (Genesis 4:13).
+There is no way to know exactly why God rejected his offering but it had something to do with the way it had been offered (see Genesis 4:6).
+When he received his punishment for murdering Abel he cried out “My punishment is greater than I can bear” (Genesis 4:13).
 The punishment?
 He wouldn’t be able to farm anymore (4:12).
 Maybe he thought to burn any of his crops as an offering was a waste of good food and skilled effort on his part.
 One thing that is certain is that there is not a jot or a tittle in the text that suggests he was sorry for spilling Abel’s blood and ending his life.
 He was just crushed that he would never again be a successful farmer.